Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Problem formulation

 \begin{remark} The class of forward complete control systems considered in this paper is precisely the class of control systems considered in \cite{MiW18b}, where forward completeness axiom was a part of a definition of a control system.
 Hence the results obtained in \cite{MiW18b} are applicable to forward complete systems considered in this paper. \end{remark}

-An important property of ordinary differential equations with Lipschitz continuous right-hand sides states that if the solution stays bounded over $[0,t)$, then it can be prolonged to $[0,t+\varepsilon)$ for a certain $\varepsilon>0$.
-Similar properties have evolution equations in Banach spaces with bounded control operators and Lipschitz continuous right hand sides \cite[Theorem 4.3.4]{CaH98} and many other classes of systems \cite[Chapter 1]{KaJ11b}.
-The next property, adopted from \cite[Definition 1.4]{KaJ11b} formalizes this behavior for general control systems. \begin{definition} We say that a system $\Sigma$ satisfies the \emph{boundedness-implies-continuation (BIC) property} if for each $(x,u)\in X \tm \Uc$, there exists $t_{\max} \in (0, +\infty]$, called a \emph{maximal existence time}, such that $[0,t_{\max}) \tm \{ (x,u) \} \subset D_\phi$ and for all $t \geq t_{\max}$, it holds that $(t,x,u) \notin D_{\phi}$.
-In addition, if $t_{\max} < +\infty$, then for every $M > 0$, there exists $t \in [0,t_{\max})$ with $\|\phi(t,x,u)\|_X>M$. \end{definition}
+Recall an important property of equations in Banach spaces with bounded input operators and Lipschitz continuous right-hand sides (see \cite[Theorem 4.3.4]{CaH98}): if the solution stays bounded over $[0,t)$, then it can be prolonged to $[0,t+\varepsilon)$ for a certain $\varepsilon>0$.
+The next property, adopted from \cite[Definition 1.4]{KaJ11b} formalizes this behavior for general control systems. \begin{definition} We say that a system $\Sigma$ satisfies the \emph{boundedness-implies-continuation (BIC) property} if for each $(x,u)\in X \tm \Uc$ such that the maximal existence time $t_{m}=t_m(x,u)$ is finite, and for all $M > 0$, there exists $t \in [0,t_m)$ with $\|\phi(t,x,u)\|_X>M$. \end{definition}